-- 4.76 This policy should be read in conjunction with the Character Appraisal document The Character Appraisal identifies one area for potential enhancement.
-This is the former Railway Station site on the corner of Arlington Way in Brettenham - 4.77 The former railway station site is currently derelict and underused.
-The site has been used as a temporary stopping place by the travelling community and also problems have been encountered in the past with antisocial behaviour.
+- 4.74 This policy should be read in conjunction with the Character Appraisal document for Brettenham and Kilverstone.
+The Character Appraisal identifies one area for potential enhancement.
+This is the former Railway Station site on the corner of Arlington Way in Brettenham - 4.75 The former railway station site is currently derelict and underused.
 It is considered by the community to be an eyesore.